Zeeman term for the N\'eel vector in a two sublattice antiferromagnet using Dzyaloshinsky-Moriya interaction and magnetic field: External Perturbations

 We remark that, in the easy axis case, the soliton profile is no longer stable when $\Tilde{K}\rightarrow 0$ as the applied magnetic field increases; the system undergoes a spin-flop transition into a spin-flop phase, where the N{\'e}el vector lies within the plane perpendicular to the magnetic field.
 In the easy plane case, one can utilize the magnetic field to enhance the easy-plane anisotropy, which is essential for the conservation of spin winding and thus is applicable in energy storages \cite{YaroslavPRL2018, jones2020} and related transport experiments~\cite{KimSci2021, Zou2019, YaroslavPRB2020}.

-It is notable that the cross term $\rho \gamma \mathbf h \cdot(\dot{\mathbf n} \times \mathbf n)$ in Eq.~(\ref{eq:L-n-h}) is linear in the time derivative $\dot{\mathbf n}$ and thus quantifies the effective geometric phase for the dynamics of staggered magnetization.
+The cross term $\rho \gamma \mathbf h \cdot(\dot{\mathbf n} \times \mathbf n)$ in Eq.~(\ref{eq:L-n-h}) is linear in time derivative $\dot{\mathbf n}$ and thus quantifies the effective geometric phase for the dynamics of staggered magnetization.
 This is analogous to the Coriolis effect in a rotating frame.
 In the Lagrangian of a soliton, it turns into $A_i \dot{q}_i$, a coupling to an external gauge field

 The equations of motion for an antiferromagnetic soliton have the form of Newton's second law for a particle of unit electric charge in this gauge field:

 The ``magnetic field'' $F_{ij} = -F_{ji}$ is the curl of the gauge potential: